geeknik/my-awesome-stars/topics.md

 ## kotlin

+- [embabel/embabel-agent](https://github.com/embabel/embabel-agent) - Agent framework for the JVM.
+Pronounced Em-BAY-bel /ɛmˈbeɪbəl/
-- [cactus-compute/cactus](https://github.com/cactus-compute/cactus) - Framework for running AI locally on mobile devices and wearables.
-Hardware-aware C/C++ backend with wrappers for Flutter & React Native.
-Kotlin & Swift coming soon.
+- [cactus-compute/cactus](https://github.com/cactus-compute/cactus) - Cross-platform framework for deploying LLM/VLM/TTS models locally on smartphones.
 - [glato/emerge](https://github.com/glato/emerge) - Emerge is a browser-based interactive codebase and dependency visualization tool for many different programming languages.
 It supports some basic code quality and graph metrics and provides a simple a

 ## kubernetes